 Let’s take an example.

-I want to use music in my video
+Can I use music in my wedding video?

 Now, let’s pretend you’re Martin Scorcese.
 (Unless of course, you are Martin Scorcese and happen to be reading this).
 And you want a specific piece of music in your next gangster film.
 What do you do?
 Well, since you’re Martin Scorcese all you have to do is tell your Music Supervisor the music you want and they do everything for you.

 Which brings up onto our next question:

 If you’re an artist and want your music featured in films or TV Shows then you need to find a Music Supervisor.

 If you make videos and want to use someone else’s music in your film or TV show then you need to find a Music Supervisor.